-Either satisfaction the mutual sexual symbolizes and speaks for what is really 'good enough' in a fuller sense, drawing on diverse elements emotional providing and the integration of them.
-(A couple for whom this is the case will be most aware of a sense of wellbeing during their sexual life but they will do well in other ways too.)
+Either the mutual sexual satisfaction symbolizes and speaks for what is really 'good enough' in a fuller sense, drawing on diverse emotional elements and providing the integration of them.
+(A couple for whom this is the case will be most aware of a sense of well-being during their sexual life but they will do well in other ways too.)